The Master's examination is comprised of the module examinations completed during the Master's degree course and the Master's thesis.

 The Bachelor’s thesis should demonstrate that the candidate is able to use independently scientific methods to answer a research questions within a specific period of time.
 The Bachelor’s thesis should be thematically related to a research-oriented focus.

-The topic will be distributed in the Meteorological Seminar at the end of January.
+The topics will be distributed in the Meteorological Seminar at the end of January.

 The master thesis should be thematically related to a research-oriented focus and should demonstrate that the candidate is able to independently use scientific methods to answer a research questiob within a specific period of time.